Arash217/football-team-tracker-BT/README.md

 ### Screen reader
 The screen reader works as expected on the search page and the dashboard page but there is an issue on the match page.
-When JavaScript is disabled, the match page is refreshed every second, which causes the screen reader to continuously repeat the 'back to dashboard' button properties.
+When JavaScript is disabled, the match page is refreshed every second, which will cause the screen reader to continuously repeat the 'back to dashboard' button properties.

 ## 6. Feature Detection examples